• Increase font size

 Melanoma

-About one out of every ten people has at least one unusual mole that looks different from an ordinary mole.
+About one out of every ten people have at least one unusual mole that looks different from an ordinary mole.
 The medical term for these moles is dysplastic nevi.
 They are more likely than ordinary moles to become cancerous.
 The risk is greatest if you have a large number of dysplastic nevi.
 The risk is especially high if you have a family history of both dysplastic nevi and melanoma.

 Many ordinary moles